Your first deep learning model

 First, you need the appropriate packages to be able to run the model.
 To do so, you need to:

-• Create a new code environment
+• Create a new code environment.
+Supported Python versions are 3.8 to 3.10.

 • Go to the “Packages to install” tab of this code-env and click “Add sets of packages”